-- Homes located on a corner or with the side boundary adjacent a street, park or public access way shall provide a secondary elevation. - Secondary elevations shall be an extension of the primary elevation and include the same materials and finishes proposed for the Front Elevation. - Secondary Elevations shall also include vertical proportioned windows and at least one character feature (e.g. verandah, gable, chimney, minimum 2570mm wall height etc). - The treatment of the secondary elevation shall continue back from the corner of the home (nearest the secondary street/park/PAW) for at least 50% of the lot length. - Where open fencing is proposed for the full length of the secondary elevation, this shall be treated as a Primary Elevation and all requirements outlined in section 3.2.1 shall be continued for the full length of the secondary elevation or to all areas visible from public view. - Avoid placing meter boxes on secondary corner elevations.
-Where this is unavoidable, ensure the meter box is set back from the corner of the house as far as possible. - Secondary elevations are encouraged where the side of a home abuts a laneway, however they are not mandatory. - Garages and carports shall be located at the lot boundary opposite the corner location.
+Homes located on a corner or with the side boundary adjacent to a street, park or public access way (PAW) shall provide a secondary elevation.

+Secondary elevations shall be an extension of the primary elevation and include the same materials and finishes proposed for the front elevation.

+Secondary elevations shall also include vertical proportioned windows and at least one character feature, e.g., verandah, gable, chimney, minimum 2570mm wall height, etc. See 3.2.1 Character Features.

+The treatment of the secondary elevation shall continue back from the corner of the home (nearest the secondary street/park/PAW) for at least 50 percent of the lot length.

+Where open fencing is proposed for the full length of the secondary elevation, this shall be treated as a primary elevation and all requirements outlined in section 3.2.1 shall be continued for the full length of the secondary elevation or to all areas visible from public view.

+Avoid placing meter boxes on secondary corner elevations.
+Where this is unavoidable, ensure the meter box is set back from the corner of the house as far as possible.

+Secondary elevations are encouraged where the side of a home abuts a laneway, however, they are not mandatory.

+Garages and carports shall be located at the lot boundary opposite the corner location.